 We are committed to protecting and respecting your privacy and ask that you read this notice carefully.
 It explains when and why we collect personal data about you, how we use it, the conditions under which we may disclose it and how we keep it secure.

-We are InHealth Limited (“InHealth”) and we own and operate this website.
-We are registered in England & Wales under company number 05190234 and have our registered office at Beechwood Hall, Kingsmead Road, High Wycombe, Bucks HP11 1JL.
+We are Preventicum UK Limited, registered in England & Wales under company number 05149731 with our registered office at Beechwood Hall, Kingsmead Road, High Wycombe, Bucks HP11 1JL.

 We collect personal data about you so that we can:

 Information about your health, racial or ethnic origin, genetic and biometric data and sexual orientation is classified as ‘special category data’.
 We will only process this information on the basis that it is necessary for medical diagnosis, the provision of health care services, for research purposes, or with your consent.

 If you give us data on behalf of someone else, you confirm that the other person has appointed you to act on their behalf and has agreed that you can:

 Most of the personal data we process is provided to us directly by you.
 However, sometimes we will receive personal data and special category personal data from third parties.

 In these cases, you will typically have consented to the sharing of your personal data by such persons for the purpose of your treatment.
 We will use your personal data to improve our services to you.
 We may share this data with such persons or third parties as are necessary to enable your healthcare to be delivered.